We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 Professional indemnity is in some ways similar to public liability, but instead of covering your physical activities it is more about advice based activities.

 So who needs it then?
-Essentially anyone who provides advice for a fee.
+Essentially any sole traders who provide advice for a fee.

 If for example you’re a carpenter and you provide advice to a homeowner as part of some building work you’re doing, this is most likely not going to need professional indemnity cover.